 You can add this ritual into any part of the day really, just change up the tea for your needs.
 You might choose a tasty Red Rooibos chai tea in the morning for caffeine-free energy, or an immune boosting blend in the afternoon for a pick-me-up if you are feeling under the weather.
 Your tea and tea-time is as unique as you are, so have fun with it!

 There are 9.5 million social events to attend and to host this time of year, and even though you feel like you should, you can't possibly do all of them!
 Honestly, the pressure to do everything is self inflicted for most of us.
 Generally speaking we are our harshest critics!
 So this year, if going to this party, or hosting that party does not make you feel excited and happy then just say NO!
 You may think that your kids will be missing out on all the fun if you do less, but I bet if you asked them, they would rather have just a few parties with good friends, and spend more time enjoying the season as a family.

 5.)
 Eat Nourishing Foods

 I firmly believe that food is the best medicine that we have, and making and eating it with those that we love most, can be therapeutic in and of itself.
 And when we make sure that the food we are eating is nutrient dense as well as tasty, then life just looks better, and brighter all around!
 Broths, and soups, and stews are really common this time of year, and are also among the most nutrient-dense dishes you can make, not to mention pretty easy to whip up, so no excuses!

-If you are looking for nutritious recipes and/or meal plans to make things a little easier on yourself, then I invite you to join my FREE 4 day Jumpstart!
+If you are looking for nutritious recipes and/or meal plans to make things a little easier on yourself, or feeling a little off from the all the holiday foods, then I invite you to join my 4 day Jumpstart!
 It makes the perfect, no-deprivation, post-holiday reset!